So what is a Virtual Tour

-At the core of every 360 Virtual Tour PanaScope produces are some core Tour “Components” and “Sections”.
-In this short read we break those down with clear, concise descriptors and images to help remove the mystery of a 360 VR Tour Anatomy.
-This should help understand what to expect when building such a tour for your facility or location.
+At the core of every 360 Virtual Tour PanaScope produces are some core Tour “Sections” that are composed of “Components”.
+Below should you help understand what to basically expect when building any virtual tour

 In short, there are: